maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW5/HW5-report.md

 In essence, these visualizations offer insights into the distribution and cumulative distribution of population data for the year 2008, allowing for a clearer understanding of how populations were distributed among the states during the year 2008.

-The histogram visually represents the population distribution in U.S. for the year 2008, with the x-axis indicating population in millions and the y-axis showing the frequency of states falling within each population range.
+The histogram visually represents the population distribution in the U.S. for the year 2008, with the x-axis indicating the population in millions and the y-axis showing the frequency of states falling within each population range.
 The eCDF plot, on the other hand, depicts the cumulative distribution of population, where the x-axis displays population values, and the y-axis represents the cumulative probability of states having a population less than or equal to a given value.

-### Advantages Of The Histogram In Relation To The Population Distribution Chart:
+### Advantages Of The Histogram For Showing Population Distributions:

 **Clear Overview Of Distribution:** The histogram offers a clear visual representation of the population distribution, making it easy to see the frequency of states falling within specific population ranges.
 This is valuable for understanding how populations are distributed.